iqb-berlin/testcenter/README.md

 # Installation

 ## With Docker
-You can find Docker files and a complete setup [here](https://github.com/iqb-berlin/iqb-tba-docker-setup) .
+You can find Docker files and a complete setup [here](https://github.com/iqb-berlin/iqb-tba-docker-setup).
+(currently outdated)

 ## Manual Installation